TU interim AD Rick Dickson disappointed by postgame brawl, apologizes to fans

 “Regardless of cause or the outcome of any investigations, we are extremely disappointed by the actions that followed Thursday’s bowl game.
 Be assured this incident is being thoroughly reviewed and the appropriate disciplinary measures will be taken.
 The behavior did not reflect the TU values we seek to instill in future leaders.
 I apologize to the loyal alumni and fans who witnessed such a troubling end to an otherwise successful season.”

-The violent postgame brawl following the Hurricane’s 28-26 loss to Mississippi State appeared to stem from a pregame dust-up that occurred while players were loosening up on the field close to two hours before the game.
+The violent postgame brawl following the Hurricane’s 28-26 loss to Mississippi State in Fort Worth, Texas, appeared to stem from a pregame dust-up that occurred while players were loosening up on the field close to two hours before the game.

 Video showed shirtless Mississippi State players approaching a group of TU players and they exchanged words and bodied up to each other.
 No officials or coaches were on the field, but other staffers did their best to separate the sides.